 In his 3rd year as General Manager the station was bringing in $13,000 a semester in funding, an increase of nearly $11,000 a semester over the previous executive board.

 Paul created partnerships with the Campus television station (of which he was the Chief Engineer) and created a media spotlight and TV/Radio Guide.
 This cross outlet media magazine showcased the TV, Radio, and Newspaper media outlets.
 The publication was distributed to 1000+ undergraduates across campus each month.

 Paul's experience and vision created tremendous growth within the organization.

-Finally, Paul lobbied his senior advisor to allow him to continue his life long passion and study of home automation and smart home design for his senior thesis and engineering design project.
+For his senior thesis and engineering design project, Paul lobbied his senior advisor to allow him to study home automation and smart home design.
 As any Star Trek fan knows, life would not be complete without an automated home.
 In fact Paul grew up with many technological advancements as his father was an electronics guru and had created many automated home features in the early 1980's well before they were mainstream.
 Paul knew he could take his understanding of computers, programming, databases, and electronics and develop a much more sophisticated and centrally managed automation system.
 He had been developing advanced automation routines through his high school career and spent many hours in college working on UI designs.
 Working with voice recognition, hardware I/O, IR and RS-232 protocols; Paul used the guise of school work to continue his work on his smart home passion.
 Paul merged smart home technology and marketing aspects to showcase the project at the design fair and demonstrate how the platform could be adapted for sale to the general public.
-The design project was featured on the home page of Steven's Institute of Technology's career advancement website leading up to the design fair.
+The design project was featured on the home page of Stevens Institute of Technology's career advancement website leading up to the design fair.